geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 But actually, yeah, it took longer than 30 seconds.

 **Geohot** [00:03:42]
-Well...
+Well..
 It took longer than 30 seconds.
 No, I don't think so.
 I'm reading the old code here.
-We don't even...
+We don't even..
 I don't even know.
 Like, the old code had the value check before the sleep.

 **Nimlgen** [00:04:10]
 Yeah.
-So, that's basically...
+So, that's basically..
 Yeah, so basically that's like the fast path.
 You can just have already valid value and you should not go to sleep.